C0D1UM/technical-standard/angular/directives/README.md

 # Directives

 Angular directives is custom field in HTML.
-It will add custom logic to your element in HTML.
-For example, changing CSS or contents.
+It will add custom logic to HTML elements.
+For example, changing CSS or HTML contents.

 ## Creating Directives Manually

+Step below will guide you by sample.

 ### Goal
-You want to create custom field `appHighlight` which will add background color in your div.
+You want to create custom field `appHighlight` which will add background color in the HTML element.
 ```html
 <div appHighlight="#FFA500"> my message </div>
 ```